 |Oral Comprehensive Examination||1 hour|

 |Dissertation Prospectus Approval||1 hour|

 Applications for the DMA program are now being accepted for the Fall 2018 semester.
 Application forms may be downloaded from the links below.
 All materials must be received by March 15, 2018 for qualified applicants to be considered for August 2018 entrance.

 Completed forms and a $40 application fee should be mailed to

 New Orleans, LA 70126

-NEW: Each applicant for the DMA program also must complete a Criminal Background Check by following the link below, and results must be available before the applicant can be considered for admission.
-The $29.95 fee is payable online to CastleBranch.
+Each applicant for the DMA program also must complete a Criminal Background Check by following the link below, and results must be available before the applicant can be considered for admission.
+The background check fee is payable online to CastleBranch.